-She has a Weimaraner Velvet (the photo model!) and a cat name Hennessy that are best friends.
+She has a Weimaraner Velvet (the photo model!) a spunky Jack Russell Terrier names Milou and a cat name Hennessy who are best friends.
 In her spare time you will likely find her at the barn riding her horse Linus or running half-marathons.
-Stephanie is currently training to run the Ottawa Marathon (her first) in May!
+Stephanie and her partner Pascal are currently training to run the Ottawa Marathon in May!

 Trish Easson, Office Manager